Kpokc/bouquet/README.md

     1. I want the site is responsive on all device as I usually use phone for doing all such type of stuff.
     1. I want to be able to use the website on any device so I can keep it handy.
     1. I want to use the navigation at all times and have it readily available so I can quickly navigate from one page to another.
+    1. I want to add, edit, delete my posts and comments.
-    1. Copy link of a post.
+    1. Copy link of a post, to share it with friends.
+Like, dislike and pin any post.

 - ####  Admin/Site Owner
     1. As a site owner I want to read all the posts.
     1. As a site owner I want to add, edit and delete my posts.
-    1. As a site owner I can delete others posts from mongo DB.
+    1. As a site owner I can delete, edit others posts.
-    1. As a site owner I want manage categories.I want to add, edit and delete the category from Mongo DB.
+    1. As a site owner I can delete, edit others comments.
     1. As a site owner I want to receive the feedback of users.
     1. Copy link of a post, like, dislike and pin any post.

 - #### User
     1. I want to check the posts without login or sign up on site.
     1. I want to get posts by search option.
-    1. I want to contact the site owner by sending message without login or sign up.
+    1. I want to contact the site owner by sending message.
-    1. I want to request the site owner to add new category.
-    1. Copy link of a post, like, dislike and pin any post.
+    1. Copy link of a post, to share it with friends.

-- #### User who wants to post recipe
+- #### User who wants to post
     1. I want to create mypage by sign up.
     1. I want to easily login and check mypage.
     1. I want to add new post and available to all users of site.
     1. I want to edit and delete my post or my comment.
-    1. I want to pin posts to read them later.
+    1. I want to pin post to read it later.
-    1. I want to like or dislike any comment.
+    1. I want to like or dislike any post or comment.
     1. I want to like, dislike, pin any post.
     1. I want to contact the site owner.
     1. Copy link of a post.